sinnfeinn/nkshoe/README.md

 # nkshoe

-## Building a position and flex aware shoe that connects wirelessly in realtime to the web.
+## Building a position and flex aware shoe that connects wirelessly to the web in realtime.

 ![esp32shoe](images/web.png)
 ![](images/position.gif)